Reference

 - Failure must be explicit

-Why runtime enforcement matters
+Why OS enforcement matters

 How to use this page